FindArticles FindArticles

 SHARE

-Google’s new Preferred Sources feature for Search is a promising idea in the wrong place.
-Giving people the power to promote outlets they trust is smart, but Search is a general-purpose tool.
-The two Google products that actually live or die by publisher quality are News and Discover — and they’re the ones that desperately need this control.
+Google’s new Preferred Sources feature for Search is a good idea in the wrong place.
+Empowering people to help promote outlets they trust is smart and useful, but Search is a general-purpose tool.
+The two Google products that do actually live or die based on publisher quality are News and Discover — and they are the ones that need this control the most.

 Table of Contents